-- Coordinating with military units for deconfliction of Special Use Airspace (SUA) and Military Training Routes (MTR's) - Submitting requests for temporary flight restrictions to the appropriate FAA air route traffic control center through the NOTAM Entry System (NES).
+- Coordinating with military units for deconfliction of Special Use Airspace (SUA) and Military Training Routes (MTRs) - Submitting requests for temporary flight restrictions to the appropriate FAA air route traffic control center through the NOTAM Entry System (NES).
 Documenting the request on an A#. - Informing the coordination center of temporary flight restrictions granted by FAA.

-GBCC upon request from a local unit, may assume the responsibility for requesting flight restrictions and/or assisting local units in deconflicting airspace with the military.
+Upon request from a local unit, GBCC may assume the responsibility of requesting flight restrictions and/or assisting local units with deconflicting military airspace.

-For non-fire deconfliction of airspace, refer to the NWCG Standards for Airspace Coordination or a local agreement (i.e., BLM and Air Force: Mountain Home, Hill, or Nellis).
+For non-fire airspace deconfliction, refer to the NWCG Standards for Airspace Coordination or a local agreement (i.e., BLM and Air Force: Mountain Home, Hill, or Nellis).

-If a dispatch center is experiencing high workload with airspace coordination, they may order an airspace coordinator.
-Additionally, military representatives to the FAA and agency airspace program managers.
+If a dispatch center is experiencing a heavy workload with airspace coordination, they may order an airspace coordinator.
+Additionally, military representatives to the FAA and agency airspace program managers may assist.
 See NWCG Standards for Airspace Coordination.